-My daughters have actually been reading quite a few fairy tale chapter books lately.
+Children love fairy tale chapter books.
 There is something about fairy tales and fables that is always appealing to children.
+And, there are so many amazing fairy tale-type books to read.

 When Clemency is attacked by an evil fairy, she remembers the tale of Peter Pan, as her father had told her one evening.
 The memory of the story is what saves Clem’s life and takes her on an incredible journey…you have to read the book to find out what happens.
 At the end of the book, Clem returns home and tells her family all about her adventure.

-Storytelling is a wonderful activity for children.
+Storytelling is a wonderfully engaging activity for children.
 Whether it is retelling something that they experienced or imagining an entirely new story.
 Telling stories is how generations of people have carried their heritage over centuries.

 Without storytelling, history would not be nearly as interesting or informative.
 However, sometimes it can be hard to know where to start.
 I’ve put together some fun storytelling prompts for kids and turned them into an easily accessible game of sorts.

-Next, cut out the prompts, fold them and place them inside a jar or a bag.
+Next, it's time to cut out the prompts, fold them, and place them inside a storytelling jar or a bag.

-Finally, find some time to sit down with your family and have each person pull a storytelling prompt from the jar.
+Finally, find some time to sit down with your family or students, and have each person pull a storytelling prompt from the jar.

-When we gave this activity a try, I discovered that it helps to have a few key questions on hand in case the storyteller becomes stuck.
+When we gave this activity a try, I discovered that it helped to have a few key questions on hand in case the storyteller became stuck.

 what did you see?